mechanicker/mechanicker.github.io/README.md

 Fully hands on, I spend most of my time in design and implementation of critical distributed software.

-Link to my [Professional resume](resume.md) covering work across domains and technologies.
+Link to my [Professional resume](resume_unabridged.md) covering work across domains and technologies.
+Shorter version of my [resume](resume.md) with relevant experience.

 # Current topics
 - Data consistency in distributed architecture.
 Fault detection and recovery